crypto-org-chain/cronos-docs/docs/bridge/faq.md

 ### How fast is the transfer?

-- IBC Transfers will generally take around 1 minute to complete.
+- IBC Transfers will take between 1 min to 1 hour, depending on transfer congestion.
+After an hour, the transaction will either go through or revert with the funds sent back to your origin wallet.

 ### Can I transfer assets to a different wallet than my own?